IdoBenEzri/Binance-trading-bot/README.md

 - __init__( self ) - Builder, initiate a new DatabaseManager, method open a connection with your PosgreSQL database.

-- build_database ( self ) - Method builds the defauld database.
+- build_database ( self ) - Method builds the default database.

 - save_buy( self, coin, value,time ) -

   Arguments - string "coin" set to coin name written in this format "BTCUSDT", float "value" represents the buying value, int "time" represent a timestamp set to the candle starting time.

-  Method save a new buy order in the "orders" table (with sell time and sell value sets to 0 by default) and in the currently trading table.
+  Method saves a new buy order in the "orders" table (with sell time and sell value sets to 0 by default) and in the currently trading table.

 - save_sell(self, coin, buy_value, buy_time, sell_value, sell_time)

   Arguments- string "coin" set to coin name written in this format "BTCUSDT", int "buy_value", int "buy_time", int "sell_value", int "sell_time".

-  Method save a new sell order in the "orders table" and remove the order from the currently trading table.
+  Method saves a new sell order in the "orders table" and remove the order from the currently trading table.

 - save_candle(self, coin, close_value, close_time, highest, lowest)

-  Arguments - string "coin" set to coin name written in this format "BTCUSDT", floats "close_value","higest","lowest" which rerepresents the candlestick close/highest/lowest       price, int "close_time" rerepresent the candle close time.
+  Arguments - string "coin" set to coin name written in this format "BTCUSDT", floats "close_value","higest","lowest" which represents the candlestick close/highest/lowest       price, int "close_time" represent the candle close time.

-  Method save a new candlestick in the database.
+  Method saves a new candlestick in the database.

 - get_last_candle(self, coin):